exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/README.md

 * Analyze time series data.
 Here, weather forecasting data was used.
 However with minimal modification, __the program can be used in the time series data from different domains such as finance or health care__.
-* Here, since time series data for weather forecasting was tested, the goal is to predict temperature of the next 12 or 24 hours.
+* The goal is to predict temperature of the next 12 or 24 hours as time series data for weather forecasting was tested.
 * Compare mean square error and mean absolute error as loss function

 ## **Requirements**